 The MazeMap platform can integrate with your university email or timetabling system, enabling directions to be sent out easily in the form of an email, SMS, message or even a picture of the QR code.

 This allows students and staff to navigate straight to their destination, encouraging less crowding in corridors and smaller spaces.
-With our Map Editor, you can even redirect paths to help people steer clear of narrower spaces, if possible.

 Check room availability before you get there